 All-Natural Bubble Bath

-All-natural products are all the rage these days, so a bottle of all-natural bubble bath is a gift that’s sure to be much appreciated.
+All-natural products are all the rage these days, so a bottle of all-natural bubble bath is a gift that is sure to be much appreciated.
 To whip up a batch, fill an attractive bottle or jar with dried beans, and finish the whole thing off with a nice label.
 Be sure to include instructions so the recipient knows how to use it.
-Something along the lines of, “Cook and eat one hour before your bath.”
+Something along the lines of, “Natural Bubble Bath: Cook, and eat one hour before your bath.”

 06 of 14